 Her second novel, Navigating Early, is set in Maine, another place with which Clare established a connection.
 IRW invited Clare to be their featured author during the 2015 ARROW Retreat and chose Navigating Early as the retreat’s central book.

 Clare has degrees in English and Elementary Education, but says, “My best education has come from reading, listening to family stories, looking out the car window on road trips, pretending to be pirates with my brother, and just plain imagining.”

-October 18, 2018: Ella Lewis School and Charlotte Elementary at Henry D. Moore Public Library in Steuben
+October 2018: Ella Lewis & Charlotte at the Henry D. Moore Library

 April 2015: Clare Vanderpool was the featured author of ARROW 2015.
 Read about the intersection of Art-Reading-Reflection-Observation-Writing on the blog.